-Butter and Shortening:
+Butter and Shortening

-Adding butter instead of shortening will result in thinner cookies, however butter is essential in certain types of cookies such as shortbread.
+Adding butter instead of shortening will result in thinner cookies, however, butter is essential in certain types of cookies such as shortbread.

 Shortening and margarine are stable and will help your cookies keep their original unbaked shape.
-Using cold butter and fats will also help keep the shape.
+Using cold butter and fats will also help to keep the original shape.
 Melting the butter or keeping it at room temperature will result in flatter cookies.

 It is important to read the recipe and recognize what type of butter/shortening the recipe is asking for.
-Soft, melted, cold, and room temperature all have different meanings and the temperature of the butter will make a difference in your end result.
+Soft, melted, cold, and room temperature all have different meanings, and the temperature of the butter will make a difference in your end result.

-Baking Powder, Baking Soda, and Flour:
+Baking Powder, Baking Soda, and Flour

-Make sure these ingredients are top notch and at their freshest.
-Using ingredients that are not fresh or past their use by date will result in sub-par cookies.
+Make sure these ingredients are top-notch and at their freshest.
+Using ingredients that are not fresh or past their use-by date will result in sub-par cookies.
 Measure these ingredients and mix them in the order that the recipe calls for.
 Always mix baking powder/soda into the flour and other dry ingredients to ensure they are being mixed throughout the dough.

 It is also very important to use the correct flour when baking cookies.
-If a recipe calls for all-purpose that is what you have to use.
+If a recipe calls for all-purpose, that is what you have to use.
 Just because the recipe calls for a flour that is all-purpose does not mean you can substitute any type of flour and get the same results.
 It is very important to follow what the recipe says when working with flour.

 Not only is the type of flour important, but measuring the flour correctly is equally as important.
 Too much flour and you will have hard cookies.
-Always scoop flour out with a spoon and put it into a measuring cup leveling off with a butter knife.
+Always scoop flour out with a spoon and put it into a measuring cup, leveling it off with a butter knife.
 Using your measuring cup as a scoop will result in too much flour.
 You never want to pack flour.

-Measuring Cups and Spoons:
+Measuring Cups and Spoons

-This may seem common knowledge, but I know I always forgot when I first started baking cookies many years ago.
+This may seem like common knowledge, but I know I always forgot when I first started baking cookies many years ago.
 I still have to remind myself some days even now, so I think it's important to mention here.

 There are separate cups for measuring dry and wet ingredients.
-They may hold the same volume, however they are used differently and the likelihood of wrong measurements due to using the wrong cup is very high.
+They may hold the same volume, however, they are used differently, and the likelihood of wrong measurements due to using the wrong cup is very high.

 Using a dry measuring cup to measure milk for example is not going to give you the same cup of milk that measuring into a liquid measuring cup will give you.
 On average you will end up with less liquid if you measure in a measuring cup meant for dry ingredients.
 Why?
 It's simple, you are less likely to fill a dry measuring cup to the top (so you don't spill), which you would need to do to get that full one cup of milk.

-Insulated Cookie Sheets:
+Insulated Cookie Sheets

 Insulated baking pans slow baking and will usually yield a lighter and softer cookie.
 Baking cookies made with butter is not a good idea for these pans as it will result in the butter melting faster than the dough can set and bake.

-Non-stick pans let you skip the greasing step, however cookies baked on these sheets do not spread as much and will result in cake-like cookies.
+Non-stick pans let you skip the greasing step, however, cookies baked on these sheets do not spread as much and will result in cake-like cookies.
 This means depending on the type of cookie you are making, they can stay puffed up if you don't flatten them slightly yourself.
 The texture will also be lighter and fluffier similar to that of cake rather than your typical cookie.

-The Best Cookie Sheets:
+The Best Cookie Sheets

-Keeping Cookies Fresh:
+Keeping Cookies Fresh

-You've made the perfect cookies, but after baking and a few days have past, they are slowly becoming hard and crumbly.
+You've made the perfect cookies, but after baking and a few days have passed, they are slowly becoming hard and crumbly.
 These are a few of the tricks I use to store my cookies when I know I want them to last for a few days, weeks, and even months.

 - If you are layering cookies add wax paper between the layers to keep the cookies from sticking to each other.
 Adding a top layer of wax paper also helps to keep the top layer fresh.
-Wax paper will also allow for multiple flavor profiles to be stored in the same container without transferring flavors to the surrounding cookies (The exception would be any cookies made with peppermint or other strong scent that can be transferred through air alone).
+Wax paper will also allow for multiple flavor profiles to be stored in the same container without transferring flavors to the surrounding cookies (the exception would be any cookies made with peppermint or another strong scent that can be transferred through air alone).

-- Store cookies such as Biscotti, or other hard cookies in cookie jars or containers with an easily removable lid.
+- Store cookies such as biscotti, or other hard cookies in cookie jars or containers with an easily removable lid.
 The little air that flows through keeps these cookies crispy and just like the day you made them.

 - Do not store them with soft cookies, they will lose their crispness.
 Hard cookies should be stored in metal tins to keep their crispy texture.